Wednesday, 20 July 2011

 It turned out that it was the toilet for male executives, of which I was neither.

-The very next day, in the post arrived a card from Houston, Texas, where Pete had been visiting (one of Conoco’s branches).
+The very next day, in the post arrived a card from Houston, Texas, where Pete (British geologist who’d worked in Conoco Taiwan for a year) was visiting Conoco Houston.

 The picture was of the woman, with her back to the reader, standing at a urinal using it, flanked by two men.

-Pete wouldn't have known about the toilet incident because it'd only happened the day before.
+Pete wouldn't have known about the toilet incident because it'd only happened the previous day, and his card from Houston would’ve been bought and posted at least a week before.

 Talk about uncanny!
 Spooky or what??